reza-mirjahanian/learn-blockchain-development/ethereum/transaction.md

 -   Regular transactions: a transaction from one wallet to another.
 -   Contract deployment transactions: a transaction without a 'to' address, where the data field is used for the contract code

+## TRANSACTION LIFECYCLE

+Once the transaction has been submitted the following happens:

+1. Once you send a transaction, cryptography generates a transaction hash:  `0x97d99bc7729211111a21b12c933c949d4f31684f1d6954ff477d0477538ff017`
+2. The transaction is then broadcast to the network and included in a pool with lots of other transactions.
+3. A miner must pick your transaction and include it in a block in order to verify the transaction and consider it "successful".
+    -   You may end up waiting at this stage if the network is busy and miners aren't able to keep up.
+4. Your transaction will receive "confirmations".
+The number of confirmations is the number of blocks created since the block that included your transaction.
+The higher the number, the greater the certainty that the network processed and recognised the transaction.
+    -   Recent blocks may get re-organised, giving the impression the transaction was unsuccessful; however, the transaction may still be valid but included in a different block.
+    -   The probability of a re-organisation diminishes with every subsequent block mined, i.e. the greater the number of confirmations, the more immutable the transaction is.